What to Do If You Get a Call From the IRS—Is It a Scam?

 The IRS has reported a scam in which caller IDs report that the caller is from the Taxpayer Advocate Service (TAS).
 The TAS is real and has genuinely helped multitudes of taxpayers, but it won't call you out of the blue, either.

 If you're a tough sell and make it clear that you know you're being scammed, you might next receive a call from your local police department or your state's Department of Motor Vehicles (DMV), telling you the IRS has notified them you owe taxes and you must pay up now.
 Some scammers will even take this approach from the start.
 As with any questionable calls from the IRS, you should hang up and call your police department or DMV.
 If it's a legitimate issue, they'll be able to help you resolve it.
 What's more likely is that they'll have no idea what you're talking about—meaning the call was indeed a scam.

 The TIGTA provides the following tips for how to deal with this type of telephone scam:

 - If you owe federal taxes or you think you might owe taxes, hang up and call the IRS at 800-829-1040.
 IRS workers can help you with your payment questions.
 Do not give the caller any personal information.

 - If you're sure you don't owe taxes, call and report the incident to TIGTA at 800-366-4484.

-- You can also visit the TIGTA website and report using the "IRS Impersonation Scam Reporting" option.
+- You can also visit the TIGTA website and report the incident using the "IRS Impersonation Scam Reporting" option.

-- You can file a complaint with the Federal Trade Commission at www.FTC.gov using the "FTC Complaint Assistant" option on the website.
-Add 'IRS Telephone Scam' to the comments in your complaint.
+- You can file a complaint on the Federal Trade Commission's website.
+Add "IRS Telephone Scam" to the comments in your complaint.